What is rebranding?

-This is a common problem and we always advise clients to make sure their business name is not too narrow or literal.
-That way, you avoid limiting yourself for future growth opportunities.
+This is a common problem, and we always advise clients to make sure their business name is not too narrow or literal.
+That way, you avoid limiting yourself to future growth opportunities.

 Companies should rebrand to outgrow their poor reputation

 We recently wrote about Uber’s successful rebranding efforts.
-Uber faced a widespread backlash from their target audience about their toxic company culture and the way they treated their drivers.
+Uber faced a widespread backlash from their target audience about their toxic company culture and how they treated their drivers.
 It started conceding market share to Lyft, its main competitor.

 Uber’s complete brand overhaul was necessary to break ties with its bad reputation, overcome an identity crisis, and visibly demonstrate a commitment to a new, improved culture.
 Uber’s new brand story focused on how its culture changed and its renewed focus on drivers and passengers.

-If your business is struggling to overcome a negative reputation, a rebrand can help consumers see you in a fresh new light and regrow brand loyalty.
-In this case, brand recognition might not be decreasing, but the rebrand would try to turn a negative brand recognition into a neutral or positive brand recognition.
+If your business struggles to overcome a negative reputation, a rebrand can help consumers see you in a fresh new light and regrow brand loyalty.
+In this case, brand recognition might not be decreasing, but the rebrand would turn negative brand recognition into neutral or positive brand recognition.